 Discrimination based on sexual orientation or gender identity in hiring or advertising for any job is prohibited, as is wage discrimination.
 Exceptions exist for small-sized employers (with fewer than four employees), work performed in a home or for family lives, personal services for the employer’s family and religious institutions.

 There are no explicit restrictions against same-sex couple adoption, though the language around adoption by married couples in state law uses “husband” and “wife,” implying the exclusion of same-sex couples.
-There has been no legislative or judicial action explicitly establishing the right of joint adoptions for LGBT+ couples.
+There has been no legislative or judicial action explicitly establishing the right of joint adoptions for LGBTQ+ couples.
 However, if challenged, some experts say the law would likely be overturned.